openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 GPIO Input
 ~~~~~~~~~~
 - The GPIO module reads external signals through the gpio_in input signal.
-- The value of these signals post synchronisation is made available on the PIN0 CSR (address 0x010), allowing the software to read the status of the GPIO pins configured as inputs.
+- The value of these signals post synchronisation is made available on the PIN0 CSR (address 0x010), allowing the software to read the status of the GPIO input pins.
 - Each bit in the PIN0 CSR corresponds to a GPIO pin(bit 0 for GPIO pin 0, bit 1 for GPIO pin 1, and so on), where a bit value of 1 indicates a high state and 0 indicates a low state.
-- In this register, if a pin is configured as output, the value of the corresponding bit will be 0, as the input value is not applicable for output pins.
+- In this register, if output is enabled for a pin, the value of the corresponding bit will be the same as driven on the output pin.
 - The synchronized input signals are then provided to the gpio_in_sync output signal, which is used by the Advanced Timer module for external event processing.

 GPIO Output
 ~~~~~~~~~~~
 - The GPIO module drives external devices through the gpio_out output signal.
-- The output value of each pin can be controlled by writing to the OUT0 CSR (address 0x020), allowing the software to control the state of the GPIO pins configured as outputs.
+- The output value of each pin can be controlled by:
+    - OUTx {x = 0 to 3} CSR
+    - SETGPIO, CLRGPIO and TOGGPIO
+- OUTx CSR is used to drive a group of pins, while  SETGPIO, CLRGPIO and TOGGPIO are used to drive a single output pin.
 - Each bit in the OUT0 CSR corresponds to a GPIO pin(bit 0 for GPIO pin 0, bit 1 for GPIO pin 1, and so on), where a bit value of 1 sets the pin high and a bit value of 0 sets it low.
-- The gpio_out output signal reflects the current output state of the GPIO pins configured as outputs.
-- If a pin is configured as an input, the corresponding bit in the OUT0 CSR will be 0, as the output value is not applicable for input pins.

-- The GPIO module also provides the SETGPIO, CLRGPIO, and TOGGPIO CSRs to set, clear, or toggle the output state of individual pins.
 - The SETGPIO CSR (address 0x000) sets a specified pin high.
 - The CLRGPIO CSR (address 0x004) sets a specified pin low.
 - The TOGGPIO CSR (address 0x008) toggles the state of a specified pin.
+- The gpio_out output signal reflects the current output state of the GPIO pins with output enabled.
+- If a output is not enabled for a pin, the corresponding bit in the OUT0 CSR will be 0, as the output value is not applicable for it.

 Interrupt Generation
 ~~~~~~~~~~~~~~~~~~~~